franzmelchiori/alyvix-doc/test_case_building/visual_keywords.rst

     .. image:: pictures/ride_07a_if_main_sub.png

-An example GUI shows three identical stars, but a possible transaction could be interacting with the third, left to the green sign.
-Selecting just the star, as a main component, is not enough: Alyvix is going to detect all the three stars and to interact with the first one, because of a raster logic scanning the screen.
+An example GUI shows three identical stars and a possible transaction could be to **interact with the third star**, which is left to the green sign.

+Selecting just the third star, as a main component of an *Image Finder*, is not enough.
+It would be an ambiguous transaction: the three stars have exactly the same aspect.
+Alyvix detects all the three stars and then interacts with the first one, because of the raster logic of screen scanner.

-To correctly define the keyword, it is necessary to also select the green sign as a sub component.
-Sub components of Image Finders lies in their ROI.
-The upper left corner of ROI are all binded with the upper left corner of the main component selection.
+To correctly define the keyword, it is necessary to **select the green sign as a sub component**.
+Remember that sub components of Image Finders are selected within their ROI.
+The upper left corner of ROI are linked with the upper left corner of the main component selection.

     .. image:: pictures/ride_07bb_if_main_sub.png

 ..

-    1. Selection of main component inside the screen
+    1. Select the **main component** inside the screen;
-    2. Selection of the ROI of the sub component 1 inside the screen
+    2. select the **ROI** of the sub component 1 inside the screen;
-    3. Selection of the sub component 1 inside its ROI
+    3. select the **sub component** 1 inside its ROI;
-    4. Eventual repetition of 2. and 3. to add more and more sub components
+    4. eventually repeat 2. and 3. to add more sub components;
-    5. Press CTRL + O to access the setting dialog of the Image Finder
+    5. press :kbd:`CTRL+O` to set the :ref:`IF keyword properties <visual_keywords-image_finder>`.

 .. _visual_keywords-rect_definition: